StamperM/gillen_portfolio/README.md

   ## Desciption
- THis   project   was an oprrutinity  to work with react whil createing a protiffolio   to hwlemp me in my job search.
+ This project was an opportunity  to work with react to creating a portfolio that will me in my job search.

 ![Site](https://user-images.githubusercontent.com/90412072/223907864-b2ca5b4f-610e-4f64-a100-490db998e2e2.png)